NEW FEATURES IN THE ON-LINE CHECKLIST FOR 2009-2010

 NEW EDITION OF THE I.C.N.C.P.

 The new (8th Edition) of the International Code of Nomenclature for Cultivated Plants was published just before Christmas.
 The provisions of this new Code will be incorporated within the Checklist over the coming months.
-For further details of the Code, click here.
+For further details of the Code, press here.

 5 NOVEMBER 2009

-NEW FEATURE!
 OAK LEAF IMAGES

 16 SEPTEMBER 2009